wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 # Current
-1. issue with no vulkan_sdk installed, not providing useful feedback. supposed to raise error, then instruct the user where to download, and possibly its also crashing out on my new windows 8 python 9 setup...
+1. issue with no vulkan_sdk installed, not providing useful feedback. looking at the code, if vulkan_sdk is missing then its supposed to silent install or somthing, but its raising error...
 ```
 ===============================================================================
     Chat-Gradio-Gguf: Installation